1902 to 1940 - The Founding Years

 - Brothers of Faith (Men’s ministry)

 3 men from the ministerial staff have been called to pastor other churches, 2 men have announced their call to the gospel ministry, 8 new deacons have either been ordained or accepted as transfers from other churches, as well as over 10 new deaconesses.
-Pastor Roundtree led the men of the church in a 6-week study of Tony Evans’ “Kingdom Man” curriculum and the women will soon be studying “Kingdom Women” under the leadership of Sis.
+Pastor Roundtree led the men of the church in a 6-week study of Tony Evans’ “Kingdom Man” curriculum and the women have completed their inspirational study of “Kingdom Women” under the leadership of Sis.
 Roundtree.

 As it relates to ministry, hundreds of families and individuals have been touched through our food pantry and clothes closet ministries, in addition to many children who were sponsored for Christmas through our Angel Tree program.
 In 2016, the church went on a mission trip to Baton Rouge, Louisiana, to provide assistance to the families who were affected by the floods.
 Approximately 40 members went on this trip, along with a U-haul trailer full of donated supplies, food and clothes.
 The existing ministries continue to flourish, and it is our prayer that God will be pleased with the work we are doing in order to build His kingdom on earth by preaching, teaching and living out the Gospel of Jesus Christ!